Cristina Gutiérrez: Dakar Rally

 Gutiérrez debuted her international rally career in the 2017 Dakar Rally, racing in a modified Mitsubishi Pajero.
 Gutiérrez's first race was a success.
 She finished 44th overall and 6th in the T1.S class, in a race where 27% of class entrants did not manage to complete the course.
 This made her the first woman from Spain to ever finish the off-road classic.
 In 2018 she finished second in the T1.S class, again driving a Mitsubishi Montero.
 The Spaniard finished 7th in the T1.2 class in 2019 and 2020, both driving a Mitsubishi Eclipse Cross.

-In 2021 Gutiérrez competed in the T3.1 lightweight vehicles category on a OT3-01.
+In the 2021 Dakar Rally, Gutiérrez competed in the T3.1 lightweight vehicles category on an OT3-01.
 She became only the second woman ever (after Jutta Kleinschmidt in 2005) to win a Dakar stage, however she retired in stage 8.

-Her best result was in 2022, when she and co-driver Francois Cazalet finished 3rd in the Light Prototype (T3) category Driving a Red Bull OT3 prototype.
-In 2022 she finished third in the T3.1 class, becoming the first Spanish female to ever make it.
-In 2023 Cristina finished 4th in the T3 category, after having many issues in the first week that prevented her from fighting for the first position.
-Nevertheless, Cristina won the prologue and the last stage of the rally, being the only woman ever do it so after Jutta Kleinschmidt.
+In the 2022 Dakar Rally, she was the first Spanish woman to reach the podium of the Dakar Rally, when she and co-driver François Cazalet finished third in the Light Prototype (T3) category driving a Red Bull OT3 prototype.

+In the 2023 Dakar Rally, Gutiérrez finished in 4th position in the T3 category, after having many issues in the first week that prevented her from fighting for the victory.
+Nonetheless, she won the prologue stage and the last stage, being the only woman ever do it so after Jutta Kleinschmidt.

+In the 2024 Dakar Rally, Gutiérrez claimed the win in the Challenger category (formerly known as T3), as she profited from a late issue for leader Mitch Guthrie.
+She became the second woman in history to achieve this feat, following Jutta Kleinschmidt's victory in 2001.
+She is also the first Spanish woman to ever win at the Dakar Rally.

 Extreme E

 In December 2020 she was announced as the female driver for Lewis Hamilton's Team X44 in Extreme E, partnering with Sébastien Loeb.
 They finished the season in 2nd behind Rosberg X Racing's Johan Kristoffersson and Molly Taylor.
 The teams were level on points but RXR were ahead on virtue of their 3 wins to X44's one win.

 Loeb and Gutiérrez were re-signed to Team X44 for 2022, for Extreme-E's second season.
 Team X44, with Gutiérrez and Loeb, ended up winning the second season of Extreme-E championship in the last race.

+Gutiérrez moved to McLaren XE for 2024 and will partner Mattias Ekström.
+On September 6, a week before the scheduled Island X-Prix, Extreme E announced that the rounds in Sardinia and Phoenix were cancelled as it said it was “reviewing alternative solutions” to finish the season.